 Community Admin API Servers

-The gap between Shopify’s official servers is obvious: neither one lets you manage a store.
-For that, you need the community ecosystem.
+The gap between Shopify’s official servers remains: none of the four official servers let you manage a store (create products, update inventory, process fulfillments).
+For that, you need the community ecosystem — which has grown substantially.

 Setup